ahmad-musa/ahmad-musa/README.md

 - 👋 Hi, I’m @ahmad-musa
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning PHP.
+- 🌱 Currently going on HTML5, CSS3, Bootstrap and JavaScript.
 <!--- 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me: dev.official.am@gmail.com